St John's offers a supportive environment to its students

 Welcome to the health centre page!

-The Health Centre currently has one Registered Nurse who runs clinics and drop in times.
+The Health Centre currently has one Registered Nurse who is on site Monday - Friday.

-Emma is able to provide a listening ear, support and advise on a wide variety of physical and mental health and welfare problems.
+Emma is able to provide a listening ear, support and advise on a wide variety of physical, mental health and welfare problems.
 I will signpost to local services and advocate when required.

 Any information given will be treated in strict medical confidence and will not be divulged to anyone (outside the health centre) without your consent.
 Please note health records are kept electronically for use by health centre staff only, if you would like to know more about this or opt out of electronic records please contact either nurse.

 Monday-Friday only please email Emma directly.
 Once a time has been agreed you will be contacted you with an invitation link.